GenericMappingTools/gmt/doc/rst/source/tutorial/session-2.rst

 extract those columns we must also scale the magnitudes into symbols sizes in inches.
 Given their range it looks like multiplying the magnitude by 0.1 will work well for symbol sizes in cm.
-Reformatting this file to comply with the :doc:`plot` input format can be done in a number of ways, including manual editing, using MATLAB, a spreadsheet program, or UNIX tools.
+Reformatting this file to comply with the :doc:`/plot` input format can be done in a number of ways, including manual editing, using MATLAB, a spreadsheet program, or UNIX tools.
 Here, we simply use the common column selection option **-i** and its :ref:`scaling/offset capabilities <-icols_full>`.